tenSVD algorithm for compression: Case study

-{ }\\ In the first stage of the procedure, the elements are rearranged into an \textit{M}-order tensor with dimensions $J_1, J_2, \dots, J_M$.
-The total number of elements, i.e., $\prod_{i=1}^{N} I_i$, is divided into prime factors.
-The smaller values are aggregated in increasing order until the minimum of them is approximately equal to \textit{M}.\\ In the second stage, the HOSVD algorithm is applied to the new tensor $\mathcal{Z}$.
-The full left singular vectors and core tensor are calculated.
-From a computational point of view, it is more efficient to work on $\mathbf{Z}_{(m)} \mathbf{Z}_{(m)}^t$ than on the \textit{m}-mode unfolding $\mathbf{Z}_{(m)}$.\\ In the final stage, the highest absolute values and their positions in the core tensor are selected as a vector, while ensuring that the fixed relative error or level of compression is achieved.
-Finally, these elements and component matrices are saved.

-\section{Case Study}
+\section{Case study}

-The \textit{ten}SVD algorithm was implemented in R to evaluate its performance for lossy compression.
-The algorithm was compared with the HOSVD algorithm (using the ‘tensr’ package).
-The analysis was conducted on an Intel(R) Xeon(R) Gold 6288 CPU running at 2.10 GHz (16 cores) with 512 GB of RAM, and using R version 4.2.0.\\ Three images — the Veiled Christ, the Doryphoros of Polykleitos, and the Royal Palace of Caserta — are shown in Fig.\ref{fig:4}.
-These images were converted into datasets: Fig.\ref{fig:4}~(a) has 880 rows and 1,240 columns, Fig.\ref{fig:4}~(b) has 1,792 rows and 2,560 columns, and Fig.\ref{fig:4}~(c) has 7,200 rows and 5,400 columns, all represented with three channels (RGB).
-Thus, three third-order tensors with dimensions $(880 \times 1,240 \times 3)$, $(1792 \times 2560 \times 3)$, and $(7200 \times 5400 \times 3)$ were generated.\\

-Additionally, a short video of the Athletics 100 meters final at the Paris 2024 Olympic Games was acquired.
-The grDevices package (version 4.4.0) was used to convert the three images into tensors.
-The Av package (version 0.9) was used to split the video into PNG images at a rate of three images per second.
-These frames were then converted into a fourth tensor with dimensions $(30 \times 360 \times 640 \times 3)$.
+\textit{ten}SVD algorithm was implemented in R and, to evaluate the performance for lossy compression problem, it is compared with HOSVD algorithm (package ‘tensr’ and 'rrcov3way').
+The analysis was conducted using an Intel(R) Xeon(R) Gold 6288 CPU 2.10GHz 2.10 GHz (16 cores) with 512GB RAM, and R version 4.2.0.\\ Three pictures representing the Veiled Christ, the Dorophos, and the Royal Palace of Caserta are shown in Fig.~\ref{fig:4}.
+They are converted in datasets, Fig.~\ref{fig:4}~(a) has 880 rows and 1,240 columns, Fig.~\ref{fig:4}~(b) has 1,792 rows and 2,560 columns, and Fig.~\ref{fig:4}~(c) has 7,200 rows and 5,400 columns, all with three channels (RGB).
+Thus, three third-order tensors with dimensions $(880 \times 1,240 \times 3)$, $1792\times2560\times3$, and $7200\times5400\times3$ were generated.
+Moreover, a short video of the Athletics 100 meters final of the Olympic Games Paris 2024 has been acquired.
+Package grDevices 4.4.0 was used to convert the three pictures in tensors.
+Av package 0.9 was used to split the video in png images, where the rate was fixed in three images per second.
+These frames were converted in a fourth tensor with dimension $(30 \times 360 \times 640 \times 3)$.